 As we speak of the “domino effect” of the scarce production of female hormones, we speak of a long series of changes that happen from this point, and as the most Characteristic of this hormone is the sexual characterization in women, what we can expect are vaginal changes.

 Vaginal dryness is imminent in menopausal women and this is another totally characteristic symptom.
-It also is, the decrease in the thickness of the vaginal membrane and the loss of elasticity.
-This symptom can cause a lot of discomfort and directly influences sexual relationships.
+It also is a decrease in the thickness of the vaginal membrane and the loss of elasticity.
+This symptom can cause a lot of discomforts and directly influences sexual relationships.
 But you should not worry, it is a totally treatable symptom and you should consult with your gynecologist.

 Recurrent urinary infections

 When we talk about recurrent urinary infections we talk about constant infections.
 In women, the frequency of urinary tract infections can be up to 30% higher over men, due to the characteristic anatomy of the urinary tract that makes it a more prone to infections.

 Hormonal changes can also cause you to go to the bathroom frequently due to increased urine volume.
 The frequency of urination can increase the risk of urinary tract infections.

 Sudden hormonal changes can change your mood at any time, so you know that this is completely normal.
 To this, we must add the strong “hot flashes” that also generate situations of stress.
 It is normal to feel anxiety, fatigue or irritability during these episodes of hormonal changes.
 Your sexual appetite can also be affected and decrease considerably.

 It is normal for your bones to begin to weaken during menopause, which is why it is important to control this condition with your gynecologist as soon as possible.
 The osteoporosis is much more common in menopausal women because sex hormones found in low amounts have important roles in regulating mineral responsible for forming bone.